Williamarvin/FlowLingo/replit.md

 ## Overview

 MandarinMaster is a comprehensive Chinese language learning platform that provides interactive tools for studying Mandarin.
-The application offers text generation, AI-powered conversations, PDF document processing, and vocabulary management with spaced repetition learning.
-Built as a full-stack web application with a React frontend and Express backend, it integrates OpenAI's API for intelligent language features and uses PostgreSQL for data persistence.
+The application features a complete progress tracking system with user levels, XP points, streak tracking, and adaptive difficulty.
+Key features include text generation with click-to-translate, AI-powered conversations that adapt to user level, PDF document processing, vocabulary management with spaced repetition, initial assessment testing, and progressive practice sessions.
+Built as a full-stack web application with a React frontend and Express backend using PostgreSQL for complete data persistence.

 ## User Preferences